Erikvl87/docker-languagetool/README.md

         - 8010:8010  # Using default port from the image
     environment:
         - langtool_languageModel=/ngrams  # OPTIONAL: Using ngrams data
-        - Java_Xms=512m  # OPTIONAL: Setting a minimal Java heap size of 512 mib
+        - Java_Xms=512m  # OPTIONAL: Setting a minimal Java heap size of 512 MiB
-        - Java_Xmx=1g  # OPTIONAL: Setting a maximum Java heap size of 1 Gib
+        - Java_Xmx=1g  # OPTIONAL: Setting a maximum Java heap size of 1 GiB
     volumes:
         - /path/to/ngrams/data:/ngrams
 ```

 # Usage
-By default this image is configured to listen on port 8010 which deviates from the default port of LanguageTool 8081.
+By default, this image is configured to listen on port 8010 which deviates from the default port of LanguageTool 8081.

 An example cURL request:
 ```